hhuang-hep/NPS2023_Simulation/README.md

 - Reconstruction.C: reconstruction of vertex z and photons in NPS and output the final results of simulation\
 The details of the simulation and output variables are in https://indico.jlab.org/event/946/contributions/16514/attachments/12609/20085/20250506_DVCS_simulation_Hao_Huang.pdf

+## Generate exclusive pi0 events
+1. Go to 'HallC_NPS/DVCS_evt_gen/DVCS'.
+There is a folder "pi0Gen" contains the source and header files for the simulation of exclusive pi0 events (in 'pi0Gen/src' and 'pi0Gen/include').
+2. Replace the files in 'HallC_NPS/DVCS_evt_gen/DVCS/src' and 'HallC_NPS/DVCS_evt_gen/DVCS/include' with the files in 'pi0Gen' (You could make a backup before this step).
+3. Recompile the package.
+4. Modify 'gen_type' in NPS_HMS_simu.sh (please set to 1)
+5. Run the simulation

 ## Potential issue when setting or running the simulation
 1. Failed to execute 'simu_setup.sh'
     - solution: check the permition and make it executable using 'chmod'

 2. Conflict error when loading root/6.30.04 if other modules are loaded (e.g., with 'module use /group/nps/modulefiles' in ~/.cshrc)
     - solution: comment out that line in ~/.cshrc and start the simulation in a clean shell
     - potential solution: add 'module 'unuse /group/nps/modulefiles' after every 'module purge' in NPS_HMS_simu.sh

+3. The option 'g' doesn't show up after 'ccmake ../DVCS/' and 'c' when installing the Geant4 package.
+    - solution: after 'ccmake ../DVCS/' and 'c', do another 'c'.
+Now you should see 'g' at the bottom and could generate the Makefile.